Toomba Shin Ramyun: Marketing

 A native advertisement, the ramyun was featured in an episode of South Korean Netflix series Culinary Class Wars, in which Edward Lee explored various ways to prepare and modify the ramyun.

 In 2025 October, as part of "Nongshim Myeonga 60" initiative, the Michelin-list restaurant Perigee (페리지) presented a pasta dish utilizing Toomba ramyuns.

 Reception

-Sporked gave the ramyun a 9/10 rating, stating "the noodles are bouncy, the sauce packet is garlicky and umami, and the powder is spicy and cheesy," and drew comparisons to the Samyang Food’s Buldak Sarbonara Ramen.
+Sporked gave the ramyun a 9/10 rating, stating "the noodles are bouncy, the sauce packet is garlicky and umami, and the powder is spicy and cheesy," and drew comparisons to the Samyang Food’s Buldak carbonara ramen.